Doodles and giggles: Some senators spend impeachment trial in distraction

 When former president Bill Clinton was impeached in 1999, the GOP Senate majority issued a “decorum guidance” ahead of the trial, directing senators not to chat among themselves, to turn off their cellphones and to read only materials pertaining to the trial.
 The guidelines were written “to lend the greatest dignity to these proceedings, reflect the civility of the Senate and illustrate our respect for the Chief Justice and those who have the responsibility of presenting the impeachment case and defense,” The Washington Post quoted from the document at the time.

-Senators gathered in a private room to deliberate and debate the evidence, and the Clinton White House didn’t know if Democrats would decide to remove him, Bowman said.
+Senators gathered in a private room to deliberate and debate the evidence, and the Clinton White House didn’t know whether Democrats would decide to remove him, Bowman said.

 This week, Sen. Roy Blunt (R-Mo.) referred to Trump’s lawyers as “our side.”
 When the Democratic managers rested their case on Thursday, Sens.
-Lindsey Graham (R-S.C.), Ted Cruz (R-Tex.) and Mike Lee (R-Utah) openly walked into a room with Trump’s defense team for a private meeting to discuss strategy.
+Lindsey O. Graham (R-S.C.), Ted Cruz (R-Tex.) and Mike Lee (R-Utah) openly walked into a room with Trump’s defense team for a private meeting to discuss strategy.

 “If this were a real trial, the jurors and the defense lawyers would all be in contempt of court by meeting,” said Stephen Gillers, a Constitution and ethics expert at the New York University School of Law.
 “Also, jurors and the accused would both be in contempt if they conferred.
 But the Senate proceeding has as much resemblance to a real trial as the heart on a Valentine’s Day card has to a real one.
 The judge is a juror, some jurors announced their verdict before the trail, and there are no rules of evidence or witnesses.
 So what’s one more transgression?”